 - Are you listening?

 Do not assume!
-Ask and listen.
+Ask.

 Please feel free to ask us any questions regarding the EEA and Norway Grants + 47 98411334 or email: firstname.lastname@example.org.
 We have helped companies finding partners, contributing to the application process and even being a partner on application.
 Here is the link to our website about funding.

 Feel free to check one of our EEA And Norway Grants funded projects: ZEV innovation.

 Feel free also to check EEA And Norway Grants websites for detailed information.